zachsain/phase-1-project/README.md

 * The renderLibraryCard Function
     - The renderLibrary Function does the exact same thing as the searchAndRender function with some small tweaks.
-    - It renders a bigger card in the middle of the page with the drinks image. name, ingrediants, and a button to remove that drink from the library.
+    - It renders a bigger card in the middle of the page with the drinks image. name, ingredients, and a button to remove that drink from the library.